ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 ```

 3. Code stuck in an infinite loop in _get_parent_layers().
-* Issue: The _get_parent_layers() function in ChannelDependency() of lib/compression/pytorch/utils/shape_dependency.py.
+* Problem: The _get_parent_layers() function in ChannelDependency() of lib/compression/pytorch/utils/shape_dependency.py.
 * Solution: Avoid traversing nodes that have already been traversed.
 Add a travel_list, and do not traverse nodes that have already been traversed.
    ![img](../assets/images-bugs/starlight_bugs_20230329115938983.png)

 4. Unable to recognize the custom module Conv2dStaticSamePadding().
 ![img](../assets/images-bugs/starlight_bugs_20230329115938715.png)
-- Issue: Unable to recognize the custom convolutional layer Conv2dStaticSamePadding(), resulting in missing inputs for subsequent layers.
+* Problem: Unable to recognize the custom convolutional layer Conv2dStaticSamePadding(), resulting in missing inputs for subsequent layers.
-- Solution: Test the following two solutions, and adopt the second one after testing:
+* Solution: Test the following two solutions, and adopt the second one after testing:
   - Add the unrecognized operation function in lib/compression/pytorch/speedup/jit_translate.py.
 However, for the convolution function F.conv2d(), many parameters need to be input, but the parameters are not passed when recognized.
 Therefore, this solution is not recommended;
   - Modify the Conv2dStaticSamePadding() module that cannot be recognized to a recognizable form.
 That is, the original Conv2dStaticSamePadding() inherited nn.Conv2d, and changing it to nn.Module would work.
 Then, check the places that need to be modified in the definition.
 This solution is recommended.
   - Code comparison between the original code and the modified code using solution 2 is shown below: